The Talented People of Griffin-Hammis Associates

 Julie McComas has been providing individualized and customized support to people with disabilities since the early 1990s.
 Most recently, her work has included providing innovative direct support for job seekers and workers, as well as training and technical assistance to employers, providers, and government organizations.
 Julie’s background in public service includes extensive work in Social Security law and policy, along with leadership in vocational rehabilitation projects and programs.
 She has experience in microenterprise development, organizational change leadership, adult and transition education, person-centered planning, and customized long term supports for work success

 Marsie Hartman, Senior Associate - Wisconsin

-Marsie Frawley is a Senior Associate at Griffin-Hammis Associates.
+Marsie Hartman is a Senior Associate at Griffin-Hammis Associates.
 She is the co-founder of Self Employment Resource Network.
 Marsie is the author of "Ready for Business Guide: Self Employment for People with Disabilities".
 She provides training to families, students, professionals and advocates in the area of Customized Employment; Self Employment; Transition Planning and Social Security Administration.

 Michael Dalto, Senior Associate - Maryland

 Michael Dalto is a big, old benefits geek.
 He's been helping people understand and use work incentives for Social Security and other benefit programs for 30 years.
 He has trained and assisted thousands of people with disabilities, family members and professionals to use safety nets that help ensure people get ahead financially when they work, and that protect vital benefits.
 He created a state benefits planning certification in Maryland, supported VR agencies in Kentucky and Minnesota to assist people they serve to work their way off SSDI, developed curriculum for Virginia Commonwealth University’s national certification for benefits planners, helped create tiered benefits planning models in Michigan and Missouri, and a host of other projects.
 He has consulted with Griffin-Hammis Associates since 2018.